Portulaca smallii: Description

 Portulaca smallii flowers are cosexual and the plant is a dicot with 4-5 petals and 8-12 stamens per flower.
 The stigmas are four-lobed and the fruits are sub-globose capsules.
 The flowers range from white to medium pink, but color does not vary within a plant.
 The leaves demonstrate an alternating pattern.
 There are axillary trichomes by the leaves and flowers.
 The leaves are fleshy and elongate and the margins are entire.
 The plant is 2-15 cm tall, with the leaves being 4-15mm long, 0.5-3 mm wide, and linear-lanceolate in shape.
 The leaf apex is subobtuse to subacute in shape.
 Seeds are gray or black, and stellate-tuberculate in shape.
 They can be as large as .85mm.

 Taxonomy

-Portulaca smallii belongs to the Portulacaceae family is likely originated from P. pilosa.
+Portulaca smallii belongs to the Portulacaceae family, and likely originated from P. pilosa.
 The two species are very similar.
-P. smallii can be distinguished by its lower stamen county, lower hair amount, and larger seed size.
+P. smallii can be distinguished by its lower stamen count, lower hair amount, and larger seed size.